History of Frankfurt: Post-war period

 Trümmerverwertungsgesellschaft.
 This non-profit company was tasked with removing the rubble and recycling it.
 Initially the removed rubble was piled up on a Schuttberg (rubble mountain) called Monte Scherbelino, before the material was recycled and processed to such an extent that by 1964 the Schuttberg had completely disappeared.

 Once the rubble was removed from the damaged areas post-war reconstruction of the city took place in a sometimes simple modern style, thus changing Frankfurt's architectural face.
 A few significant historical landmark buildings were reconstructed, albeit in a simplified manner (e.g. St. Paul's Church (which was the first rebuilt), Goethe House) and Römer.

 The formerly independent city republic joined the state of Hesse in 1946.
 As the state capital was already at the smaller city of Wiesbaden and the American armed forces had used Frankfurt as their European headquarters, the city seemed most promising candidate for the West German federal capital.
 The American forces even agreed to withdraw from Frankfurt to make it suitable, as the British forces already had withdrawn from Bonn.
 Much to the disappointment of many in Frankfurt, however, the vote narrowly favored Bonn twice.
 Despite this, the mayor looked towards the future, seeing that with the division of Germany and relative isolation of Berlin, Frankfurt could take over positions in trade and commerce previously filled by Berlin and Leipzig.
 Since Bonn never played an important role despite its status as capital, Frankfurt, Hamburg, and Munich realigned themselves, passing from regional centers to international metropolises and effectively forming three West German cultural and financial capitals.

 Since the turn of the 2nd century, the Frankfurt fair has been held every fall and had become the most important fair site in Europe.
 Frankfurt's countless publishing houses as well as its fur industry profited from the elimination of Leipzig by the division of Germany into East and West.
 After the war, the West German book fair was held in Frankfurt.
 Since German reunification, the Frankfurt Book Fair is held in the fall, and Leipzig's in the spring.
-The bi-annual Internationale Automobil-Ausstellung is a worldwide car fair that is also held in Frankfurt.
+The bi-annual Internationale Automobil-Ausstellung is a worldwide car fair that was also held in Frankfurt until 2019.

 The Deutsche Bundesbank made Frankfurt its seat, and most major banks followed suit.
 This and the Frankfurt Stock Exchange have made the city the second most important commercial center in Europe, after London.